noncepad/catscope-validator/validator-setup.md

 Once you see processed and finalized slots advancing consistently, as seen below, the validator is up and synced.
 You can then proceed to sidecar setup.

 ![Validator Setup Screenshot](./validator-up.png)

+> **Performance Tip: When to Start the Sidecar**
+> - In real-world tests, it was observed that starting the CatScope sidecar too early (while the validator is still booting and catching up) can cause crashes or syncing issues.
+>
+> *Recommendation*:
+> - Wait until your validator is mostly caught up before launching the sidecar.
+> - Start the sidecar once C45 utilization drops from 100% to 20%.